 At the top of our list is the Cordoba 20TM Tenor Ukulele.
 If you’re looking for a ukulele from a trusted brand, Cordoba gives a surprising range of sound for its price.

 We recommend the Cordoba 20TM for those looking for a truly affordable model that will also give you a good deal of versatility.
-This one also comes with everything you need to play, including a tuner, strings, and even picks!
+This one also comes with everything you need to play and includes Aquila Nylgut tenor strings.

 Overall, this ukulele will give any beginner or advanced player what they need to get started with the tenor uke.
 It has the perfect combination of quality craftsmanship, affordability, and stylish looks.

 Kala ukuleles make some of the market’s most high-quality traditional instruments, putting any of their products on our list of options for those wanting a more laid-back take on a tenor uke.
 The Kala Koa Tenor Gloss Ukulele is no exception to this rule.